openscience-aarhus/jekyll-netlify-boilerplate/pages/events.md

 section: events
 intro_paragraph: ""
 ---
-### Upcoming events

-See below for upcoming events.
+See below for our upcoming events.
+All events are welcome to everyone.
 For news and updates, see our [twitter](https://twitter.com/kascigala) page.

 ### Event 1 (date, place)